United Nations Office on Drugs and Crime: Sub agencies

-The is a network consisting of UNODC as well as many crime-related institutes and other centres around the world.
+The United Nations Crime Prevention and Criminal Justice Programme Network (PNI) is a network consisting of UNODC as well as many crime-related institutes and other centres around the world.
 Its aim is to strengthen international co-operation in the areas of crime prevention and criminal justice.
 The network facilitates the "exchange of information, research, training and public education".

 UNODC incorporates the secretariat of the International Narcotics Control Board (INCB).

 UNODC's Terrorism Prevention Branch was headed by International terrorism studies expert Alex P. Schmid from 1999 to 2005.

 The agency is a member of the United Nations Sustainable Development Group.

 Budget

 In 2022–2023 it had an estimated biannual budget of US$822 million.

 Aims and functions

 UNODC was established to assist the UN in better addressing a coordinated, comprehensive response to the interrelated issues of illicit trafficking in and abuse of drugs, crime prevention and criminal justice, international terrorism, and political corruption.
 These goals are pursued through three primary functions: research, guidance and support to governments in the adoption and implementation of various crime-, drug-, terrorism-, and corruption-related conventions, treaties and protocols, as well as technical/financial assistance to said governments to face their respective situations and challenges in these fields.

 The office aims long-term to better equip governments to handle drug-, crime-, terrorism-, and corruption-related issues, to maximise knowledge on these issues among governmental institutions and agencies, and also to maximise awareness of said matters in public opinion, globally, nationally and at community level.
 Approximately 90% of the Office's funding comes from voluntary contributions, mainly from governments.

 These are the main themes that UNODC deals with: alternative development, anti-corruption, criminal justice, prison reform and crime prevention, drug prevention, treatment and care, HIV and AIDS, human trafficking and migrant smuggling, money laundering, organized crime, piracy, terrorism prevention.